college-254/kenyans_applying_to_us_universities/content/college-guide/12-high-school-transcript-school-report-and-letters-of-recommendation.md

 the [school report](#school-report).
 In most schools, this role is filled by the Dean of Studies, or the Careers & Guidance Counselor.

-{{% comment %}}

-This part requires input from both you and your teachers.
-Start this process early, e.g., in June/July.
-In August, your teachers may be away on holiday.
-After September, they may be busy preparing for or supervising national exams.
-In November/December, they may be away on holiday.

-{{% /comment %}}

 ## High School Transcript

 The [school counselor](#school-counselor-dfn) uploads your transcript.